Computing Intent Statement

 Our computing curriculum has deep links with mathematics, design and technology and engineering.
 Our curriculum also encourages children to use ICT and computational thinking to create work, solve problems and develop thinking which in turn will help to them to contribute to the society we live in, as adults.

-We intend for our pupils to be fluent with a range of tools and programs and hope that by Upper Key Stage 2, children have the confidence and independence to choose the best tool and program to fulfill a task or challenge set by the teachers.
+We intend for our pupils to be fluent with a range of tools and programs and hope that by Upper Key Stage 2, children have the confidence and independence to choose the best tool and program to fulfil a task or challenge set by the teachers.

 - A clear and effective computing scheme of work which provides coverage in line with the National Curriculum.